SyneRBI/SIRF-Exercises/DocForParticipants.md

 # Instructions for participants

-This is a basic "getting started" for participants of one of our courses.
-We will run these exercises either via the cloud or in a Virtual Machine.
-The start-up phase is different if you run one of these, but the rest of the usage should be the same.
+This is a basic "getting started" for course participants.
+We will run these exercises either via the Azure cloud or in a Virtual Machine (VM).
+The start-up phase is different for Azure and the VM, but the rest of the usage should be the same.

 Please check our [README](README.md).